 - 13. It was agreed by Cabinet in February 2008 that inflationary increases for garages, garages plots and access agreements be made every three years, with the next increase to take effect from 2011/12. - 14.
 Annual rents for garage plots and access agreements were last increased from April 2008.
-The Cabinet, at its meeting on 9th February, 2011, increased these rents with effect from 1st April, 2011 by 8.3% to take into effect inflation from April 2008. - 15.
+It is therefore proposed to increase these rents with effect from 1st April 2011 by 8.3% to take into effect inflation from April 2008. - 15.
 Garages have been categorised as Red, Amber or Green, based on their condition, with rent increases being considered every three years.
-This approach was agreed by the Cabinet following consultation with Area Housing Panels.
+This approach was agreed by Cabinet following consultation with Area Housing Panels.
 The last general inflationary increase of garage rents took place in November 2004, with further increases in 2007 to fund a programme of repair and improvement work.
-In view of these increases, Cabinet agreed that there would be no general uplift in garage rents in

-2008/09.
-The Cabinet, at its meeting held on 9th February, 2011, determined that rents be increased from 4th April, 2011 by up to 30p per week, depending on category and area, as shown in the table below.
+In view of these increases, Cabinet agreed that there would be no general uplift in garage rents in 2008-09.
+It is proposed that rents be increased from 4th April 2011 by up to 30p per week, depending on category and area, as shown in the table below.